mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 Clever heuristics
 and AI stuff belong in the *evaluate* function, not in *terminalStateEval*.

-Finally, if you already know a bit or two about the min-max algorithm, you will know that it has the concept of "leaf nodes".
+As a last note, if you already know a bit or two about the min-max algorithm, you may have come across the concept of "leaf nodes".
 *Leaf nodes* are game states in the game tree in which either the game has ended or analysis cannot proceed any further due to the fact that the maximum analysis depth has been reached.
 You may then be wondering how *terminalStateEval* relates to the concept of *leaf nodes* in the minmax algorithm.
 The answer is that it is unrelated.

-Do not be confused by the minmax implementation-specific concept of "leaf nodes"!
+Do not be confused by the minmax implementation-specific concept of "leaf nodes".
 The *terminalStateEval* is simply required to report whether the game has ended **under the rules of the game**, not whether this game state is a *leaf node* in the game tree created by the minmax algorithm (to which it has no visibility to begin with).
 Obviously a terminal game state will always be a leaf in the game tree